This topic contains information on the following:

 1. Provide the appropriate tribunal in the obligor's work state with sufficient information (such as a copy of order, notice of intent, arrearage affidavit, etc.) to make a formal disposition of the contest;

 2. Request the other state use administrative process to implement withholding.
-North Carolina as a work state does not have an administrative procedure to accomplish this;
+NC as a work state does not have an administrative procedure to accomplish this;

 3. Request the obligor's work state to register the order.